AVSystem/Anjay/README.Windows.md

 - Building as a shared library (DLL) is not currently supported
 - Demo application has limited functionality - internal command line and IP Ping object are not available
 - Testing frameworks are not supported
-- SMS binding is not supported (applicable to commercial verion only)
+- SMS binding is not supported (applicable to commercial version only)

 ## Prerequisites

 ### Note about symbolic links

-Anjay repository on Github makes use of symbolic links.
+Anjay repository on GitHub makes use of symbolic links.
 They are necessary for successful compilation of the project.
 You will need to either:

 - use Windows 10 version 1703 or later and enable developer mode, or
 - run Git with elevated privileges